Health News Roundup: New Zealand reports 21 new local COVID-19 cases as outbreak grows; Australian PM Morrison defends lockdown strategy as daily cases hit record and more | Health

 The Florida Board of Education on Friday told two school districts they would have some of their state funding withheld if they failed within the next 48 hours to provide parents with a way to opt-out of a requirement that their children wear masks.
 School boards in Broward and Alachua counties have mandated masks in schools in defiance of an executive order issued last month by Florida Governor Ron DeSantis that barred local officials from imposing mask mandates.

-U.S. CDC asks travelers at high risk of severe COVID-19 to avoid cruises

-The U.S. Centers for Disease Control and Prevention (CDC) said on Friday people at an increased risk for severe illness from COVID-19 should avoid travel on cruise ships, including river cruises, irrespective of their vaccination status.
-Older adults and people with medical conditions are more likely to get severely ill from the disease and should take professional advice before cruise ship travel, the agency said.
+Russia reported 20,564 new coronavirus cases on Sunday, including 1,661 in Moscow and 1,481 in St. Petersburg, which took the national tally to 6,747,087.
+The Russian coronavirus task force said 762 more deaths of coronavirus patients had been confirmed in the past 24 hours, bringing the official death toll to 176,044.

-UK to begin offering COVID antibody testing to the general public for the first time -media
+UK to begin offering COVID antibody testing to general public for first time -media

 The United Kingdom will begin offering COVID-19 antibody testing to the general public in the coming week for the first time, British media reported on Sunday.
 The government's new program is intended to produce data on antibody protections for people the following infection by different coronavirus variants, according to details of the program published by multiple media outlets, including Sky News and BBC.